WashingtonSTEM/H2P_Public/README.md

 ## Survey Analysis Templates
 ### Last updated 3/21/2025.
 Scripts originally created by Brian Chu (@ScholarFund) and adapted by Rachel Tavolacci (@WashingtonSTEM).
 ### Code of Conduct:
+These templates are designed to help educators, especially high school and district staff, improve equitable postsecondary readiness by better understanding patterns between high school experiences and postsecondary outcomes.
+The data that school and district teams gather, analyze, and reflect on can help
+* Surface, Confirm, and Challenge Hunches
+* Understand patterns across high school coursetaking, financial aid completion, and postsecondary enrollment, persistence, and completion
+* Uncover Root Causes and Addressing Adult Bias
+* Understand how staff and students learn about, talk about, and experience postsecondary preparation and support at school.
+* Co-Develop Solutions.
+Increase trust and understanding of students’ and families’ experiences and expertise, working together to identify impactful school-level changes.
+* Change School Culture

+These resources should be used to analzye strengths and weaknesses of the school system, not individual students, families, or staff.

 Washington STEM's Highschool to Postsecondary Collaborative (H2PC) Survey Analysis Templates © 2025 is licensed under Attribution-NonCommercial 4.0 International.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/4.0/